airvzxf/archlinux-brightness-xrandr/README.md

     - `git checkout BRANCH_NAME`.
 - Make your changes and commit them.
     - `git add .`.
-    - `git commit --message= "Brief description of the changes"`.
+    - `git commit --message "Brief description of the changes"`.
 - Push your changes to our repository on the GitHub server.
 The first time you need to specify the upstream, the next time use basic push.
     - First time: `git push --set-upstream origin BRANCH_NAME`.